ibelab/tatiana-android-app/README.md

 Operator order:
 - definition of constants
 - selection of underlying assets
-- definition of parameters for underlying
+- definition of parameters for underlying ass